yizhixiaolimao/DT-SMF/README.md

 <h2 style="color:blue;">Progression Prediction</h2>

 <p>
-  Comparison of DT-SMF against models on the progression prediction task.
+  Comparison of DT-GML against models on the progression prediction task.
   The best results are shown in <b>bold</b>.
 </p>